priyanshuchawda/farmer_automation/docs/archive/REAL_FARMER_PRACTICAL_PLAN.md

 If it works for me, it works for 10 crore farmers like me.

-Best wishes for your hackathon! 🙏
+Best wishes for your project! 🙏

 Come to my village after you win.
 I will give you chai and tell all my farmer friends to download your app! ☕🌾